anima-wg/brski-cloud/anima-brski-cloud.md

 # Protocol Operation

-This section outlines the high level protocol requirements and operations that take place.
-Section {{protocol-details}} outlines the exact sequence of message interactions between the pledge, the Cloud Registrar, the Owner Registrar and the Owner EST server.
+This section outlines the high level protocol requirements and operations that take place. {{protocol-details}} outlines the exact sequence of message interactions between the pledge, the Cloud Registrar, the Owner Registrar and the Owner EST server.

 ## Pledge Sends Voucher Request to Cloud Registrar